nids0810/clear-page/docs/to-do.md

 * ~~!
 When deactive, it should get activated on any new page, icon should remain gray~~

 ## Tool Option ##
-* !Add onhover & onclick images
+* !
+Add onhover & onclick images

 ## Edit Mode ##
 * ~~On select, text should not be small~~